Orhan92/orhan-albayati-web-project/log-book-orhan-albayati.md

 - Trying to solve register / login section
 - Added test data for login section
 - Made async fetch work on my users.json file.
 I can now print it in the console.
+- Also made it work to print out the username of a chosen object index (username, password, email).

   **_Issues_**

+  - Need to fix some kind of recognization on which member who logs in.
   - POST on register | GET on login
   - I have to figure out a way to print users.json in a txt friendly way.